n7tae/smart-group-server/README.md

 ### What's New

-* **V# 190527** The sgs is now IPv4/IPv6 dual stack capabile.
+* **V# 190527** The sgs is now IPv4/IPv6 dual-stack capabile.
 With a world routable 128-bit address space, IPv6 holds significant potential advanatages for routing methodologies, including *Group Routing*.
 Of course, to use IPv6, it must be available and enabled on the  machine on which the sgs server is installed.
+To enable *sgs* dual-stack operation, see the *Configuring* section.

 * **V# 190218** The sgs process no longer runs as root.
 A system user "sgs" is created during installation.